Virus Hits Nearly Every State as Officials Scramble to Respond

 Congress will close the U.S. Capitol to the public by the end of the day.
 Schools closed across the country and some universities sent students home just before spring break.
 States such as Florida began restricting visitors’ access to nursing homes.

 Some federal agencies, such as the Securities and Exchange Commission, will force employees to work from home.
-The governors of Oregon and Washington prohibited gatherings of more than 250 people.
+The governor of Oregon prohibited gatherings of more than 250 people statewide, while Washington state’s governor has instituted a similar ban in three counties hit hardest by the virus.
 In California, the governor said gatherings of that size should be called off in the Golden State as well, though he did not outright ban them.

+At a press conference in Portland, Ore. on Thursday, Gov. Kate Brown said the state was shifting from a strategy of containment of the state’s 19 confirmed cases to one of “preventing the worst impacts of a mass outbreak from coming to pass.”

+Health officials said delayed testing means the number infected in Oregon is probably closer to 200.
+And modeling shows the state could have 7,500 cases by mid-May.

+The difficulty, health officials said, would be responding quickly enough if infection rates increase.

+“If we start seeing crowded emergency departments, by then it is too late for social distancing measures to have an impact,” said Dr. Jennifer Vines, lead health officer for the Portland metropolitan area.
+“I can’t predict what will happen in the next few days.”

-Several states have called a state of emergency over the novel coronavirus, known as COVID-19, including Colorado, Massachusetts and Florida, where two people have died.
+All three West Coast states have declared states of emergency over the novel coronavirus, known as COVID-19, as have Colorado, Massachusetts and Florida, where two people have died.

+Following the lead of the National Basketball Association and the NCAA, the National Hockey League and Major League Soccer announced Thursday they would suspend their seasons indefinitely.
+Most NHL teams had about a dozen games left in the regular season, with the Stanley Cup playoffs set to begin in a month.

+Major League Baseball team owners discussed plans for their upcoming season in a conference call Thursday and while an official announcement has not been made, multiple media reports indicate the league will suspend spring training and delay the start of the regular season.
+However, preseason games already scheduled for Thursday in Florida were being played with fans in attendance.

 President Donald Trump’s announcement of a 30-day travel ban from European countries caused stocks to drop sharply, triggering another halt in trading Thursday morning.